stormq4/42_FdF/README.md

 make
 ```

-In order to run the fdf program and pass a map in the test_maps folder as argument in the command line.
-Which looks as follows:
+In order to run the fdf program and pass a map in the test_maps folder as argument in the command line, which is as follows:
 ```
 ./fdf test_maps/(example_map).fdf
 ```

 ## Basic Instructions
-While the program is loaded and a 3D map is displayed on the screen in isometric view you can press the following keys in order to alter the maps coordinates and heights.
+While the program is loaded and a 3D map is displayed on the screen in isometric view, the user can press the following keys in order to alter the maps coordinates and heights.

 ### Changing the angle on the X Axis
 To change the angle on the x axis press the following buttons